 While going to the vet can be a rather stressful experience for any pet, the layout of the office can go a long way in decreasing trauma.
 A well-designed layout welcomes pets with friendly staff, employs an efficient system for performing surgeries and examinations as quickly and as painlessly as possible, and maintains a pleasant environment for pet owners and all veterinary staff.

-Just as a veterinarian’s friendly and a professional composure can instill trust, so a well-designed office can put a pet owner at ease.
+Just as a veterinarian’s friendly and a professional composure can instil trust, so can a well-designed office put a pet owner at ease.
 The look and feel of a practice ultimately determine first impressions, and will give pet owners comfort that their pet’s operation or check-up will be handled professionally, efficiently, and carefully if the initial impression is positive.

 Visits to the vet can be stressful enough for pets and owners, but by putting a little thought into the improvement of your office’s system can make the process of reception and discharge a more pleasant and stress-free experience for humans and animals alike.
 Just as any other healthcare office should use its design as a means of becoming more organized, professional, and efficient, so a veterinary office will find success with a little extra design help.